Thermal cycle and polaron formation in structured bosonic environments: Evidence of pure dephasing processes in the sub-Ohmic environment

-Fig.\ref{fig:extended_env_s=0.5} shows the average occupations in the extended bath (see Appendix \ref{app:grid} for details on the frequency sampling), obtained by inverting the chain mapping transformation.
+Figure~\ref{fig:extended_env_s=0.5} shows the average occupations in the extended bath (see Appendix \ref{app:grid} for details on the frequency sampling), obtained by inverting the chain mapping transformation.
 The conservation of the total number of excitations in the chain mapping ensures that the TLS injects only a finite number of excitations into the extended environment at low temperatures as it decays to the ground state.
 Consequently, only modes resonant with the system transition energy are populated, leading to an emission spectrum.
 In contrast, in the high-temperature regime, the continuously generated modes on the chain give rise to an unbounded growth of the extended bath modes around the origin, qualitatively following the shape of the thermal effective spectral density shown in Fig. \ref{fig:therm_spectral_density}.
-Indeed, as the total excitation energy of the chain and extended environment must be the same, we can understand the continuous growth of the peaks in the extended picture as resulting from the growing area under the chain population curves in Fig. \ref{fig:chain_s=0.5}, due to the persistent tail that is left behind as the leading wave front moves along the chain.
+Indeed, as the total excitation energy of the chain and extended environment must be the same, we can understand the continuous growth of the peaks in the extended picture as resulting from the growing area under the chain population curves in Fig. \ref{fig:chain_s=0.5}, due to the persistent tail that is left behind as the leading wave front moves along the chain. {We note that while the number of excitations at each individual chain site remains bounded, the total number of excitations across the entire chain continues to grow indefinitely.
+Therefore, simulating extended time periods requires longer chains and, consequently, additional computational resources.}

 We note that the population of low frequency bath modes in the extended picture is linked to pure dephasing noise which is the dominating process in the high temperature regime for Ohmic and sub-Ohmic environments \cite{Leggett}.
 Previous evidence of pure dephasing noise in the Ohmic ($s=1$) environment has been discussed in Ref.~\cite{Dunnett_Chin_2021}, but the broad Gaussian pure dephasing peak masks all other thermal processes, such as energy exchange.
 Here, by contrast, the sharp peak around zero frequency enables us to resolve the two small peaks around $\omega\approx\pm \epsilon$, which correspond to emission/absorption processes of the TLS into the extended environment.